 MEDIUM DENSITY RESIDENTIAL BLOCKS

 Medium Density residential blocks, research of more effective design principals of urban-dwelling development.
-Fisherman’s Bend Port Melbourne, Australian Infill Development has several suitable land parcels applicable to this principle.
+Fisherman’s Bend Port Melbourne, Australian Infill Development has a number of good land parcels applicable to this principle.

 Mixed-use residential development

-Medium-density precinct design principals
+Medium-density precincts design principals

 BIBLIOGRAPHY